animate-object/rain/README.md

 - Expanding perimeter graph traversal ('flood')
 - Win test and state
 - Turn counter
+- On load, get time to drive random seed

 ## In Progress

-- Sleep
+- Eat dinner

 ## On Deck

-- On load, get time to drive random seed
 - New game button
 - Game options (row counts, n colors, color schemes)
 - View responds to window resize
 - Embedding Elm in a web app

 ## Stretch

 - When you hover a node, all adjacent nodes of the same color get highlighted
 - Square Grids, Hexagonal Grids
 - Train a solver (every project needs AI)